Charel-G/underfloor-heating-planner/README.md

 - Pipes respect wall thickness and keep the loop one spacing away from zone edges
 - When different circuits share the same corridor, pipes are offset in pairs so each supply and return line runs alongside its partner without overlapping
+- Zones are processed from the farthest to the distributor first so corridors remain clear
+- If a pipe must cross another zone, the affected segment is drawn dashed in purple
 - Toolbar buttons highlight when active and a **Center** button recenters the canvas
 - Generated pipes remain selectable objects and can be deleted
 - **Export** downloads an image and pipe length data per zone